bartekgdev/react-and-laravel-api-example/README.md

 ## Running the Application

 1. **Start Laravel Server:**
-   In the `backend` directory, start the Laravel development server:
+   In the `my-laravel-api` directory, start the Laravel development server:
    ```bash
    php artisan serve
    ```

 2. **Start React Development Server:**
-   In the `frontend` directory, start the React development server:
+   In the `my-react-app` directory, start the React development server:
    ```bash
    npm start
    ```